mugsp/mugsp.github.io/index.md

 - Screen and video recording;
 - Support several conferences as well as teams;
 - It also works remotely if we are online;
-- It can be published or on security lines on the external IT network as in any corporation.
+- It can be published or on security lines on the external IT network as in any corporation for United Kingdom refugees to talk about the consortium.
 	A good evening.
 </p>
 </div>